GPIG-T2/proposal/README.md

 2. REST interface
 3. WebSocket interace

-The REST and WebSocket interfaces are alternatives for the method of communication the interface will use between both models.
-The reasoning for including both is explained further on.
+The REST and WebSocket interfaces are _alternatives_ for the method of communication for the interface.
+Only 1 should be selected for the final interface.
+Justifications for both are provided to allow weighing each properly.

 ### JSON Structures